rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### :white_check_mark: All applications are resilient to this failure

-We choose the least resilient producer and consumer applications which yet they are resilient to this particular failure.
+We are demonstrating that, by default, SCS applications are resilient to failure.
+To do so, we start with the simplest applications: `fire-and-forget-producer` and `transient-consumer`.

 1. Stop RabbitMQ cluster
   ```bash